baxtree/subaligner/site/source/index.rst

 ======================================

-Given an out-of-sync subtitle file along with a piece of audiovisual content carrying speeches described by it, Subaligner provides a one-stop solution on automatic subtitle synchronisation with a pretrained deep neural network and forced alignments.
+Given an out-of-sync subtitle file along with a piece of audiovisual content carrying speeches described by it, Subaligner provides a one-stop solution on automatic subtitle synchronisation and translation with pretrained deep neural networks and forced alignments.
 In essence, aligning subtitles is a dual-stage process with a Bidirectional Long Short-Term Memory network trained upfront.
 Subaligner helps subtitlers not only in preprocessing raw subtitle materials (outcome from stenographers or STT workflow, etc.) but also in gaining quality control over their work within subtitle post-production.
 This tool also tolerates errors occurred in live subtitles which sometimes do not completely or correctly represent what people actually spoke in the companion audiovisual content.

-Subligner has been shifted with a command-line interface which helps users to conduct various tasks around subtitle synchronisation without writing any code as well as APIs targeting developers.
+Subligner has been shipped with a command-line interface which helps users to conduct various tasks around subtitle synchronisation and multilingual translation without writing any code.
+APIs targeting developers have also been provided.
 With existing audiovisual and in-sync subtitle files at hand, users can train their own synchroniser with a single command and zero setup.
 A handful of subtitle formats are supported and can be converted from one to another either during synchronisation or on on-demand.

 Subligner supports the following subtitle formats: SubRip, TTML, WebVTT, (Advanced) SubStation Alpha, MicroDVD, MPL2, TMP, EBU STL, SAMI, SCC and SBV.
 The source code can be found on GitHub: `subaligner <https://github.com/baxtree/subaligner>`_.